jeanpaulomv/-Analyzing-American-Baby-Name-Trends-/README.md

 7. **Top Male Names History**: Determined which male names have been the top name most frequently.
 8. **Top Male Names Count**: Counted the number of years each name was the top male name.

-## Usage

-To run the analysis, ensure you have a PostgreSQL database set up with the provided SQL scripts and dataset.
-Execute the SQL queries in the notebook to explore and visualize the trends in baby names.

 ## Contact

 For questions or further information, please connect with me.